byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md

 cd /auto/fsa/nelson/220-nelsobe/Labs/Lab5/build/basys3 && symbiflow_write_bitstream -d artix7 -f top.fasm -p xc7a35tcpg236-1 -b top.bit
 Writing bitstream ...
 ```
 There should be a .bit file in `build/basys3` which is the result of the run.
 F4PGA has a built in download function.
 It uses a tool called OpenOCD to download the bitstream onto your board.
-Plug in your board and turn it on, then use the command `make download` to upload the bitstream to the board.
+Plug in your board and turn it on, then use the command `openFPGALoader -b basys3 /build/basys3/*.bit` to upload the bitstream to the board.

 ### 1.2.4 What About If It Doesn't Work?
 This whole process (compiling with F4PGA) is not terribly difficult but there are enough steps that it is easy to get one wrong.

 If you get error messages, they might be a bit cryptic (no surprise).
+They are often surrouned by lots of fluff so it can be hard to find the real error message.

 We are maintaining a [work-arounds and answers page](../WorkArounds.md) which may contain things you need to do to get the tools to run on your design.
 Go read the work-arounds page mentioned above right now.
 For example: if your design uses a clock, chances are that your `.xdc` file needs to be modified before F4PGA will like it.